A reference frame-based microgrid primary control for ensuring global convergence to a periodic orbit

-We shall apply the hierarchical port-Hamiltonian approach to power network modeling introduced in~\cite{fiaz2013port} to model the microgrid and its subsystems.
-The microgrid is viewed as a directed graph with edges that include the DER generator ($G$), $R$--$L$ line ($T$), shunt capacitor edges ($C$), where the $\Pi$ model of the distribution line is assumed.
-Different from~\cite{fiaz2013port}, we treat the loads, assumed static~\cite{strehle2021unified}, as additive disturbances to the dynamics of the shunt capacitors.
-The nodes include the DER generator, load, and ground node.
-For simplicity, we assume that the ground node has zero potential; the sets of generator and load nodes do not overlap; and the $R$--$L$ lines have no interior junctions.
-Let the microgrid comprise of $\textup{\texttt{g}}$ DER generators, $\ell$ loads, $\textup{\texttt{T}}$ $R$--$L$ lines, and $\textup{\texttt{g}} + \ell$ shunt capacitors connected between every generator or load node to the ground.
-The total number of edges is $\mathtt n = 2\textup{\texttt{g}} + \ell + \textup{\texttt{T}}$, which are indexed by $\textup{\texttt{e}} = 1,\ldots, \mathtt n$.\footnote{To avoid confusion with other subscripts, the subscript $\textup{\texttt{e}}$ is never replaced by its value.} The ordering of the edges is as follows.
-Edges $1$ to $\textup{\texttt{g}}$ are generators.
+In this section, we model the microgrid using the hierarchical port-Hamiltonian approach in~\cite{fiaz2013port}.
+The system is viewed as a directed graph, where the edges include the DER generator ($G$), $R$--$L$ line ($T$), and shunt capacitor ($C$) edges, assuming the $\Pi$-model of the distribution lines~\cite{watson2021scalable}.
+Different from~\cite{fiaz2013port}, we treat the loads, assumed static~\cite{strehle2021unified}, as additive disturbances to the shunt capacitor dynamics.
+The nodes include the DER generator, standalone load, and ground node.
+To simplify the model, we assume i) the ground node has zero potential; ii) the $R$--$L$ lines have no interior junctions.
+Let the microgrid comprise $\textup{\texttt{g}}$ DER generators, $\textup{\texttt{T}}$ $R$--$L$ lines, and $\textup{\texttt{g}} + \ell$ shunt capacitors with loads that are connected from every node to the ground.
+The total number of edges is $\mathtt n = 2\textup{\texttt{g}} + \ell + \textup{\texttt{T}}$, with the indices $\textup{\texttt{e}} = 1,\ldots, \mathtt n$.\footnote{To avoid confusion with other subscripts, the subscript $\textup{\texttt{e}}$ is never replaced by its value.} The edges are ordered as follows.
+Edges $1$ to $\textup{\texttt{g}}$ are DER generators.
 Edges $\textup{\texttt{g}} + 1$ to $\textup{\texttt{g}} + \textup{\texttt{T}}$ are $R$--$L$ lines.
-The rest are shunt capacitors.
-The edge voltage and current directions follow the direction of the edge such that the head is near the ground.
-The incidence matrix for the graph of the power network writes
+The remaining $\texttt g + \ell$ edges are shunt capacitors with loads.
+The edge voltage and current directions follow the direction of the edge such that the ground is always the head.
+The incidence matrix for the graph of the power network is given by

-where $\matr M_1$ is the incidence matrix of the sub-graph obtained by only keeping the $R$--$L$ line edges and the nodes that are attached.
+where $\matr M_1$ is the incidence matrix of the sub-graph obtained by removing the ground node~\cite{fiaz2013port}.

-The microgrid is assumed to have balanced three phases, i.e., every three-phase voltage or current sums to zero so that we can apply the power-preserving Clarke transformation~\cite{vittal2019power}: